stossy11/Pluvia/README.md

 What is Pluviana?
 ===============
-Pluviana allows you to untethered downgrade your iPhone 4 without SHSH blobs and it is an newly maintained version of Pulvia!
+Pluviana allows you to untethered downgrade your iPhone 4 without SHSH blobs and it is an newly maintained version of Pluvia!

 It uses the iOS 7.1.2 iBoot exploit "De Rebus Antiquis" by @xerub and @dora2-iOS.